Native App vs Cross Platform Development in Modern Mobile App Development

 Cross-Platform Apps Require Lower Development Costs

-Easy Access to Cross-Platform Developers
+Easy Access to Cross Platform Developers (especially React Native)

 Cross-Platform Apps Feature Quick Idea Prototyping